From Colombia to Cumbria: The 16 most brutal Strava climbs anywhere in the world - Cycling Weekly

 Castle Hill, UK

-Known locally under the Welsh name of Ffordd Pen Llech, Castle Hill in Harlech is one of the steepest roads in the UK (the overall title going to Vale Road in Bristol which very briefly hits 41 per cent) and comes with a “40 per cent – unsuitable for motors” warning sign at the bottom that just invites cyclists to take on the challenge.
+Known locally under the Welsh name of Ffordd Pen Llech, Castle Hill in Harlech is one of the steepest roads in the UK (although Vale Road in Bristol very briefly hits 41 per cent) and comes with a “40 per cent – unsuitable for motors” warning sign at the bottom that just invites cyclists to take on the challenge.